ryanczm/Analytic-Musings/notes/commods/power-markets-notes.md

 What makes it even easier is that most of the time the behavior is stationary over a long period - they just do the same thing, over and over and over again.
 There might be some slow drift as the grid on a whole remodels, or some jumps here and there with policy changes, but it's stationary.

+And so you as a power trader just model the system, find any inefficiences and arb it out, since the generators/utilities will just end up doing the same thing anyway.

 ## Markets and Prices

 It turns out that there are two very good textbooks on this.
 Stoft's *Power System Economics* and Kirschen's *Fundamentals of Power System Economics*.